bozsahin/thebench/README.md

    <code>git pull</code>

+TO UNINSTALL:

+do

+<code> bench.uninstall.sh sure</code>

-PYTHON NOTE 1:
+PYTHON NOTE:

-Default python interpreters are SLOW.
-You may want to try <code><a href="https://pypy.org">pypy</a></code>.
-This tool is much faster in it.

-If you do make the switch, change <code>pip install ..</code> commands in step 2 above to <code>pip_pypy3 install ..</code>

-  And wherever you see <code>python</code> call above, change it to <code>pypy3</code>.

-NOTE 2:

 Python versions can be daunting for the uninitiated.
 Don't count on executable <code>python</code> to be the latest python.
-You might also have python3.8, python3.9, python3141.59 etc. Ditto for pip and pypy.
-Use the latest for all of them.
+You might also have python3.8, python3.9, python3141.59 etc. Use the latest for all of them.

 Enjoy.